Quality and standards

 See further information in our TEF section below.

-The Higher Education Funding Council for Wales (HEFCW) oversees the quality of higher education in Wales.
-The Quality Assessment Framework for Higher Education in Wales sets out the mechanisms through which HEFCW assure itself that the quality of education meets the needs of those receiving it.
+Medr (the Commission for Tertiary Education and Research) oversees the quality of higher education in Wales.
+The Quality Assessment Framework for Higher Education in Wales sets out the mechanisms through which Medr assure itself that the quality of education meets the needs of those receiving it.
 As part of this, institutions undergo cyclical external quality assurance reviews, in line with the European Standards and Guidelines.
 The framework is underpinned by working in partnership with students.

 The framework also includes a requirement for institutions to align with the following baseline requirements: